Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Mediator/README.md

 But Mediator has a big flaw : it's a like a God object if you don't use ISP to split its usually-big public contract.
-And it's a dull job to do this when you start a project since interfaces of Colleagues are not frozen, each change must be repeat two or three times (ripple effect).
+And it's a dull job to do this when you start a project since interfaces of Colleagues are not frozen, each change must be repeated two or three times (ripple effect).
 Observer does not have this problem but it's too loosely coupled to keep strong type-hinting in method parameters.